Aricg/Ansible-Vagrant-AWS-Wordpress/README.md

       vagrant provision

-Before you start
+Before You Start
 ----------------

+*Get Vagrant and figure out how it works
+*Get a box close to the one you will be launching in ec2

+      vagrant box add aws-precise32 http://cloud-images.ubuntu.com/vagrant/precise/current/precise-server-cloudimg-i386-vagrant-disk1.box

 * edit ./provisioning/vars/settings.yml
+* edit ./provisioning/hosts to reflect your network settings in your Vagrantfile
+* replace aric with your desired username in playbook.yml
-      * add your public key to ./provisioning/files/$yourname.pub
+* * add your public key to ./provisioning/files/$yourname.pub

 Optional: after the machine is provisioned
 ------------------------------------------
 * manually put the the old dump of your wordpress database in place (if applicable)
 * manually untar your wp-uploads into /srv/www/wp-uploads/yoursite.name/

 What exactly gets provisioned?
 ------------------------------